longturn/freeciv21/docs/General/Manuals/client-manual.rst

     above.

 Messages
-    Opens the :guilabel:`Message Options` dialog as shown in Figure 10 below.
+    Opens the :guilabel:`Message Options` dialog as shown in :numref:`Message Options Dialog` below.
 The screenshot only shows a few rows of available options, many more will be found in the client.
 Any item with a check mark in the :guilabel:`Out` column will be shown in the :guilabel:`Server Log/Chat` widget.
     Any item with a check mark in the :guilabel:`Mes` column will be shown in the :guilabel:`Messages` widget (see `Messages`_).
 Lastly, any item with a check mark in the :guilabel:`Pop` column will be shown in a pop up message box window.

+.. _Message Options Dialog:
 .. figure:: ../../_static/images/gui-elements/message-options.png
   :scale: 65%
   :align: center
   :alt: Freeciv21 Message Options Dialog
   :figclass: align-center

-  Figure 10: Message Options Dialog
+  Message Options Dialog

 Shortcuts
-    Opens the :guilabel:`Shortcuts` dialog as shown in Figure 11 below.
+    Opens the :guilabel:`Shortcuts` dialog as shown in :numref:`Shortcut Options Dialog` below.
 The dialog is used to set the preferred keyboard shortcuts to be used in the game.
 The screenshot only shows a few rows of available options, many more will be found in the client.
 To override the default, click your mouse cursor on the box on the right and then type the shortcut you want to set the setting to.
 For example: You want to change the :guilabel:`Scroll Map` option to the :guilabel:`PgUp` key, you would click in the box and then press the :guilabel:`PgUp` key on your keyboard.
 To reset to defaults, you can click on the :guilabel:`Reset` button.
 Click :guilabel:`Save` and then :guilabel:`Close` when finished.

+.. _Shortcut Options Dialog:
 .. figure:: ../../_static/images/gui-elements/shortcut-options.png
   :scale: 65%
   :align: center
   :alt: Freeciv21 Shortcut Options Dialog
   :figclass: align-center

-  Figure 11: Shortcut Options Dialog
+  Shortcut Options Dialog

 Load Another Tileset
-    Opens the :guilabel:`Available Tilesets` dialog as shown in Figure 12 below.
+    Opens the :guilabel:`Available Tilesets` dialog as shown in :numref:`Available Tilesets Dialog` below.
 You can select any tileset installed by clicking on the name.
-You may get an error message if the tileset is not compatible with the current ruleset (for example, if it lacks a unit).
+You may get an error message if the tileset is not compatible with the current ruleset (for example: if it lacks a unit).

+.. _Available Tilesets Dialog:
 .. figure:: ../../_static/images/gui-elements/tileset.png
   :align: center
   :scale: 75%
   :alt: Freeciv21 Available Tilesets Dialog
   :figclass: align-center

-  Figure 12: Available Tilesets Dialog
+  Available Tilesets Dialog

 Tileset Debugger